andreimerlescu/figtree/README.md

 go get -u github.com/andreimerlescu/figtree/v2
 ```

-## Figtree vs Viper: A Practical Comparison
+## Feature Comparison of Figtree vs Viper

-Figtree was designed to be a replacement for [Viper](https://github.com/spf13/viper) since I prefer fruit over snakes.
+Figtree was designed to be a replacement for <a href="https://github.com/spf13/viper" alt="Viper" target="_blank">Viper</a> since I prefer fruit over fangs of a snake and I am a programmaer capable of investing the energy into giving you an alternative that packs a strong punch.

+Think of it this way: _Viper_ is for Eve and _Figtree_ is for Adam.

 | Capability | Viper | Figtree |
 |---|---|---|